-- To complete the clinical skills training package Passing a Fine Bore Feeding Tube for Enteral Feeding and be assessed as competent. - As part of a multi-disciplinary team, make the decision to insert tube following appropriate assessment and consultation with the patient /carer and other team members. - Gain consent and provide patient information. - Insert the nasogastric feeding tube and confirm it is correctly sited. - Confirm correct placement of the nasogastric feeding tube prior to every use. - When there are continuous difficulties obtaining an aspirate with a pH less than 5.5 seek advice from senior medical staff. - Assess patient comfort and safety through regular observation. - Complete documentation regarding procedure and determine a written plan of care, which includes feeding regime, and management of tube. - Maintain appropriate clinical records. - Liaise with the Dietitian regarding feeding regime. - Provide patients and carers with information about the care and management of the tube. - As an individual or part of a multi-disciplinary team assess when to remove the tube.
+- To complete the clinical skills training package Passing a Fine Bore Feeding Tube for Enteral Feeding and be assessed as competent. - As part of a multi-disciplinary team, make the decision to insert tube following appropriate assessment and consultation with the patient /carer and other team members. - Gain consent and provide verbal patient information. - Insert the nasogastric feeding tube and confirm it is correctly sited. - Confirm correct placement of the nasogastric feeding tube prior to every use. - When there are continuous difficulties obtaining an aspirate with a pH less than 5.5 seek advice from senior medical staff. - Assess patient comfort and safety through regular observation.

-- Perform procedure for removal. - For patients discharged with the tube in situ, ensure appropriate education, advice and competency of the patient / carer. - The individual nurse or Healthcare Professional must ensure they keep up-to-date and use evidence-based practice.
+- Complete documentation regarding procedure and determine a written plan of care, which includes feeding regime, and management of tube, this should be documented on the nasogastric/nasojejunal feeding tube care sheet. - Maintain appropriate clinical records. - Liaise with the Dietitian regarding feeding regime. - Provide patients and carers with information about the care and management of the tube. - As an individual or part of a multi-disciplinary team assess when to remove the tube. - Perform procedure for removal. - For patients discharged with the tube in situ, ensure appropriate education has been arranged via the dietitian and delivered by the Nutricia nurse prior to discharge. - The individual nurse or Healthcare Professional must ensure they keep up-to-date and use evidence-based practice.